nsrau/azure-docs.it-it/articles/storsimple/storsimple-configure-mpio-windows-server.md

 <properties
-   pageTitle="Configurare MPIO per il dispositivo StorSimple | Microsoft Azure" description="Descrive come configurare Multipath I/O per il dispositivo StorSimple connesso a un host che esegue Windows Server 2012 R2" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Configure MPIO for your StorSimple device | Microsoft Azure" description="Describes how to configure Multipath I/O (MPIO) for your StorSimple device connected to a host running Windows Server 2012 R2." services="storsimple" documentationCenter="" authors="alkohli"